Formal Verification of Noisy Quantum Reinforcement Learning Policies: Abstract

 \section{Abstract}

 \emph{Quantum reinforcement learning (QRL)} aims to leverage quantum phenomena to develop sequential decision-making policies that achieve task objectives more effectively than their classical counterparts.
 Unlike reinforcement learning policies implemented on classical hardware, QRL policies are subject to additional uncertainty from quantum measurements and hardware imperfections.
 These uncertainties, including bit-flip, phase-flip, and depolarizing noise, can alter agent behavior and lead to unsafe policy behaviour.
 However, there do not exist approaches that provide systematic methods for verifying \emph{exactly} whether trained QRL policies satisfy safety requirements under specific quantum noise conditions.
 We present \emph{QVerifier}, a formal verification method that uses \emph{probabilistic model checking} to rigorously analyze trained QRL policies, with and without modeled quantum noise, to verify satisfaction or violation with safety properties.
 Our method incrementally constructs a formal model of the policy–environment interaction by expanding all states reachable under the policy and assigning their transition probabilities using the model's dynamics.
 Quantum measurement uncertainty and optional quantum hardware noise are incorporated directly into these probabilities.
+When the policy was trained under matching noise conditions, this formal model is exact; when trained on physical hardware, it constitutes an idealized approximation, as unknown hardware noise prevents exact modeling.
 The resulting model is then verified using the \emph{Storm} model checker to assess satisfaction of the safety properties.
 Experiments across multiple QRL environments show that our approach precisely quantifies how different models of quantum noise affect safety guarantees.
 The results reveal not only how specific noise models degrade policy performance, but also cases where certain noise can improve it.
 By enabling rigorous safety verification before deployment, \emph{QVerifier} addresses a critical need: because access to quantum hardware is prohibitively expensive, pre-deployment verification is essential for any safety-critical use of quantum reinforcement learning.
-It targets a potential classical–quantum sweet spot: trained QRL policies that execute efficiently on quantum hardware, yet remain tractable for classical probabilistic model checking despite being too slow for real-time classical deployment.
+It targets a potential sweet spot between classical and quantum computation, where trained QRL policies could still be modeled classically for probabilistic model checking.